kadaster-labs/sensrnet-home/CONTRIBUTING.md

 Thus we appreciate your input, enjoy feedback and welcome improvements to this project and are very open to collaboration.
 Therefore we love issues and pull requests from everyone.

-## Problems, suggestions and questions in issues
+## Problems, suggestions and questions in issues or discussions
 Please help development by reporting problems, suggesting changes and asking questions.
-To do this, you can [create a GitHub issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) for this project.
+To do this, you can create a GitHub [issue](https://github.com/kadaster-labs/sensrnet-home/issues) (see [help](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue)) for this project or start a [discussion](https://github.com/kadaster-labs/sensrnet-home/discussions).

 You don’t need to change any of our code or documentation to be a contributor!

 ## Documentation and code in pull requests